hasura/graphql-engine/docs/graphql/manual/remote-schemas/adding-schema.rst

 .. _adding_schema:

 Adding a remote schema
 ----------------------

-Follow the steps below to add a "remote schema" to the Hasura GraphQL engine.
+Follow the steps below to add a remote schema to the Hasura GraphQL engine.

+.. contents:: Table of contents
+  :backlinks: none
+  :depth: 1
+  :local:

 Step 1: Write a custom GraphQL server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^